davidtkeane/Jervis-ChatGPT/README.md

 The script continues with MongoDB integration for storing conversation logs, modifying the `send_email` function to use environment variables for email credentials and to handle attachments.
 It then enters a conversation loop, using speech recognition to convert user speech to text and processing it.
 The script handles various commands and exceptions, including a 'goodbye' command to end the conversation.
 It also includes error handling and logging, with the capability to test error logging by raising an exception.

-# 🆘 Help
+# 🆘 Help on Install:

 ## ⚾ Installation Help Files:

+<p> 1.
+Read the files in the <b>help_files</b> folder before hammering away to make this script work!
+Use the files in the <b>singel_python_setup_files_for_project</b> and use these one at a time to get working first, once all files work and return 'connection established' then you are ready to go, remember to add all keys to the .env file</p>

-<p>This is the <b>README.md</b> file to provide more information on how to use the program.
+<p>2.
+This is the **README.md** file to provide more information on how to use the program.
 You will have to sign up to Prerequisites for keys, ID's and API keys, see below for more details.</p>

-<p></p>
-<p>Read the extra help files in the <b>help_files</b> folder for help with connecting to MongoDB and Gmail.
-The file <b>singel_python_setup_files_for_project.md</b> has extra setup information on the different parts from Mongo, Gmal, Elevenlabs, it can help you to connect to each service and test connection to Gmail, Elevenlabs and MongoDB if you have the correct API keys.</p>
+<p>3.
+Read the extra help files in the **help_files** folder for help with connecting to MongoDB and Gmail.
+The file **singel_python_setup_files_for_project.md** has extra setup information on the different parts from Mongo, Gmal, Elevenlabs, it can help you to connect to each service and test connection to Gmail, Elevenlabs and MongoDB if you have the correct API keys.</p>

-<p></p>
-<p> Add the keys to the .env file insdie the folder <b>singel_python_setup_files_for_project</b> and leave the structure as it is.</p>
+<p>4.
+Add the keys to the .env file insdie the folder **singel_python_setup_files_for_project** and leave the structure as it is.</p>
-<p> One file might need you to add you key to the top of the script, but also add it to the .env file as the jervis.py reads all keys from the .env file in the main section</b>
-<p></p>
-<p> I added as much details as I can to help setting up each section as easy as possible.</p>

 <p>Read the other instructions in the <b>help_files</b> for more information on how to use the program.</p>